What do you think you know about Structural Insulated Panels?

 From a contractor’s perspective, SIPs’ ease of use significantly cuts labor costs since the process moves along much more quickly than traditional stick framing.
 Since panels are assembled in our manufacturing facility, on-site waste is kept at a minimum.
 SIPs can even cut energy costs during construction because the panels allow the building to be enclosed much sooner in the process, which is especially helpful when building in extreme climates or tight time frames.

 Further, using SIPs increases insulating power, meaning the structure will be easier to heat and cool efficiently using smaller heating and cooling systems.
 Not only does that mean lower initial investment in HVAC equipment, but it also results in continued years of savings due to lower utility costs.

 There are many terms associated with building panels, such as “sandwich panels” or “stress-skin panels.”
 When talking about building panels, one needs to be certain to compare apples to apples … not all building panels are created equal, and thus the terms are not necessarily interchangeable.
 Some panels are non-structural and have no insulation.
 True SIPs are a building panel comprised of an insulating core sandwiched between two layers of structural board.
 Materials used for the layers can vary, from different wood products to metal to less common materials like fiber-reinforced plastic and magnesium oxide.

-Enercept SIPs are constructed using a structural expanded polystyrene (EPS) core which is bonded between two structural skins, typically oriented strand board or OSB.
+Enercept SIPs are constructed using an expanded polystyrene (EPS) core which is bonded between two structural skins, typically oriented strand board or OSB.
 Panels are fabricated for almost any building design to add strength and energy-efficiency.

 We'd love to tell you more about the benefits of building with SIPs; if you have further questions or want more information, please contact us.
 We’ll be happy to provide clarification or more information.